 You can read the full 2022 impact report by Dr Robyn Dowlen here.

 Singing for Memory film

-Watch our Singing for Memory film below and hear from our members about why it’s been so important to keep in touch with the group throughout the pandemic and how great it is to return to sessions at The Point.
+Watch our Singing for Memory film below and hear from our members about why it was so important to keep in touch with the group throughout the pandemic and how great it was to return to sessions at The Point.

 dementia singing for memory